witnet/witnet-solidity-bridge/README.md

     - *_blockHash*: the hash of the block in which the result (tally) was inserted.
     - *_result*: the result itself as `bytes`.

 - **readDataRequest**:
   - _description_: retrieves the bytes of the serialization of one data request from the WBI.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
   - _output_:
     - the data request bytes.

 - **readResult**:
   - _description_: retrieves the result (if already available) of one data request from the WBI.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
   - _output_:
     - the result of the data request as `bytes`.

+- **readDrHash**:
+  - _description_: retrieves the data request transaction hash in Witnet (if it has already been included and presented) of one data request from the WBI.
+  - _inputs_:
+    - *_id*: the unique identifier of the data request.
+  - _output_:
+    - the data request transaction hash.

+- **getLastBeacon**:
+  - _description_: queries the block relay contract to get knowledge of the last beacon inserted.
+  - _output_:
+    - the last beacon as byte concatenation of (block_hash||epoch).

+In addition, `WitnetBridgeInterface` inherits the `VRF` contract from https://github.com/witnet/vrf-solidity, and as such, all its public methods are also available to be queried.
+This is extremely important as the proof of eligibility is verified with the `fastVerify` method, which requires some auxiliary data points in addition to the proof itself.
+These can be calculated using the following methods:

+- *computeFastVerifyParams*: which computes the necessary auxiliary points to perform the fast (and cheaper) verification in the WBI.
+- *decodeProof*: if the proof is serialized and needs to be decomposed, this function decodes a VRF proof into the parameters [Gamma_x, Gamma_y c, s].
+- *decodePoint*: if the point is in compressed format, this function decodes a compressed secp256k1 point into its uncompressed representation [P_x, P_y].

+## BlockRelay

 The `BlockRelay` contract has the following methods: